 - High-security access to an entire facility: All entry points of a building is limited to a fingerprint time clock.
 Visitors who value privacy will appreciate the added security level, which keeps people and data safer.

-There are many compelling features that make a fingerprint time clock worth the investment:
+There are many compelling features that make a fingerprint device worth the investment:

 - Constant availability